usgs/earthquake-detection-formats/format-docs/Hypo.md

 various algorithms.
 * LatitudeError - A decimal number that identifies the error of the latitude of this hypocenter in kilometers.
-* LongitudeError - A decimal number that identifies the error of the longitude
-of this hypocenter in kilometers.
+* LongitudeError - A decimal number that identifies the error of the longitude of this hypocenter in kilometers.
 * DepthError - A decimal number that identifies the depth error of this hypocenter in kilometers.
-* Time - A decimal number that identifies the error of the time in seconds.
+* TimeError - A decimal number that identifies the error of the time in seconds.